janrain/Janrain-Sample-Code/eventHandlers.md

 })
 ```

-### How do I get a user's display name from localStorage after they have logged in?
+### How do I get a user's display name from localStorage after the user has logged in?

 ```javascript
 janrain.events.onCaptureLoginSuccess.addHandler(function(response) {